TuongCoffee/TuongCoffee-s-repo/README.md

 I am currently *planning* to study **two** languages at the same time:
 `.js` (JavaScript) and `.py` (Python).

+### 2. Making stuff

+This repository also store some of my stuff so others can use it too!
+Remember to credit if u want to make somthing that's contain my stuff.

+### 3. For testing script

+In here, it will have some list, array, etc to test your code.
+Like, you want to make a script thats gonna take some data from the Internet.
+This repository is for you.

 ## What’s in this repository?

-This repository contains a collection of scripts developed throughout my *scripting learning process*.
+Contains alot of scripts created throughout my *scripting learning process*.

-The code here represents my ongoing journey of *learning*, *experimenting*, and *expanding* my understanding of scripting concepts over time.
+The code here represents my ongoing journey of *learning*, *experimenting*, and *expanding* my understanding of scripting over time.

 ## License